-Contact Settings Group 1-8 Place a checkmark if the user should receive messages from sensors, accessories, or IP devices in Group 1, 2, 3 thru 8 (see also pages 19 and 37 for group assignments) Email alerts Place a checkmark if the user should receive messages via email Email address Enter a valid email address if this user should receive email alert messages- Tip: Address can be user's telephone number and carrier to receive SMS messages on their cell phone (i.e. 1234567890@vtext.com for Verizon) Email datalog Place a checkmark if the user should receive sensor datalog reports via email Datalog Email Frequency Select the frequency to receive datalog reports- 30min, 1hr, 2hr,4hr,6hr or 8hr increments (Sensors report to the datalog once each minute) Syslog alerts Place a checkmark if the user should receive alerts via syslog messages SNMP traps Place a checkmark if the user should receive alerts via SNMP traps (v1 or v2c only) Syslog/SNMP IP address Enter a valid syslog/SNMP IP address for the user to receive syslog/SNMP messages (alerts and/or data logs, as configured) Authentication Protocol Choose between MD5 or SHA to require authentication, or none to disable it Authentication Passphrase Assign the passphrase to be used to enable the receipt of SNMP v3 readings or alert messages Privacy Protocol Choose between AES and DES to encrypt SNMP readings or traps or None to disable encryption.
-If encryption is enabled, then the Authentication Protocol must also be set at "MD5" or "SHA".
-Privacy Passphrase Assign the passphrase to be used to open and read readings or alert messages received via SNMP v3 polling Syslog Facility Select a Syslog Facility for the messages to be sent to- Local0 thru Local7 (default is Local0).
-SMS Alerts Not used as of this publication SMS Number Not used as of this publication Remote Datalog Enter a checkmark if this user should receive sensor datalog reports via syslog at a rate of once each minute
+Contact Settings Group 1-8 Place a checkmark if the user should receive messages from sensors, accessories, or IP devices in Group 1, 2, 3... thru 8 (see also pages 19 and 38 for group assignments) Email alerts Place a checkmark if the user should receive messages via email Email address Enter a valid email address if this user should receive email alert messages-Tip: Address can be user's telephone number and carrier to receive SMS messages on their cell phone (i.e. 1234567890@vtext.com for Verizon) Email datalog Place a checkmark if the user should receive sensor datalog reports via email (see page 36) Select the frequency to receive datalog reports- 30min, 1hr, 2hr,4hr,6hr or 8hr increments Datalog Email Frequency (Sensors report to the datalog once each minute- the email will include the most current report) Place a checkmark if the user should receive alerts via syslog messages Syslog alerts SNMP traps Place a checkmark if the user should receive alerts via SNMP traps (v1 or v2c only) Syslog/SNMP IP address Enter a valid syslog/SNMP IP address for the user to receive syslog/SNMP messages (alerts and/or data logs, as configured) Authentication Protocol Choose between MD5 or SHA to require authentication, or none to disable it Authentication Passphrase Assign the passphrase to be used to enable the receipt of SNMP v3 readings or alert messages Choose between AES and DES to encrypt SNMP readings or traps or None to disable encryption.
+Privacy Protocol If encryption is enabled, then the Authentication Protocol must also be set at "MD5" or "SHA".
+Assign the passphrase to be used to open and read readings or alert messages received via Privacy Passphrase SNMP v3 polling Syslog Facility Select a Syslog Facility for the messages to be sent to- Local0 thru Local7 (default is Local0).
+SMS Alerts Not used as of this publication SMS Number Not used as of this publication (see "Email address" above) Enter a checkmark if this user should receive sensor datalog reports via syslog at a rate of once Remote Datalog each minute

-Figure 32- User Settings- User Active Schedule
+Figure 34- User Settings- User Active Schedule